2203031050528/My_First_Hackathon/README.md

 ## **Overview** 📄

-This is my first hackathon project, a Smart Home Control System that leverages hand gesture recognition to detect and classify shapes drawn in the air using a webcam.
+This is my first hackathon project that leverages hand gesture recognition to detect and classify shapes drawn in the air using a webcam.

 ## **Features** ✨